qemu/qemu/docs/devel/acpi-bits.rst

        (b) Add a SPDX license header.
        (c) Perform modifications to the test.

-   Commits (a), (b) and (c) should go under separate commits so that the original test script and the changes we have made are separated and clear.
+   Commits (a), (b) and (c) preferably should go under separate commits so that the original test script and the changes we have made are separated and clear. (a) and (b) can sometimes be combined into a single step.

    The test framework will then use your modified test script to run the test.
    No further changes would be needed.
 Please check the logs to make sure that